1. Recording settings

-- Recording on events Makes recordings either of single events (line crossed) or of long lasting events (object enter - object exit).
+- Recording on events.
+Makes recordings either of single events (Line crossed, etc.) or of long lasting events (Object appear - Object disappear).

 Regardless of recording type you can choose output video bitrate and FPS.
 Bitrate is set 1,000 Kbps by default, which is enough for medium quality video, for HD and full HD use 1,500 - 2,000 Kbpps.
 The higher the bitrate - the higher the output file size will be.
 Default FPS value is 15, if you desire to reduce target video size, you can reduce this value.
 All encoding is made with MPEG4 codec to reach maximum performance.

 Recorded video is written by chunks (100Mb each by default) to prevent data loss.
 You can regulate chunk size in main application settings.
 You can also change the destination of the media files, but ensure that chosen disk drive has enough space.
 Loop recording checkbox ensures that old video files will be overwritten by newer ones.

 This option starts recording immediately.
 You can stop the recording by choosing the No recording radio button.

 This option starts recording as soon as schedule condition is met.